t0gun/blog/content/posts/optimizing-slice-lookups-with-Go-maps-tobiloba-aramide-ogundiyan.md

 }
 ```

-why does this solution work better ?
+Why does this solution work better ?
 - The  selected teams setup into a map is an **O(n)** operation
 - The lookups for every team in the slice fixtures is also  an **O(n)** Operation
 - Lookups in the map are **O(1)**